 NDepend Trend Charts (3 minutes)

-NDepend lets us create trend charts.
+NDepend plots trend charts over time.
 Trend charts are made of trend metrics values logged over time at analysis time.
-More than 50 trend metrics are available per default and it is easy to create your own trend metrics.
+More than 70 default trend metrics are available and it is easy to create your own trend metrics.

-Trend charts are displayed on the NDepend dashboard.
+Trend charts are displayed in the NDepend dashboard, in the NDepend report and in the Azure DevOps hub.
 Some trend charts are available per default to show:

 - Lines of Code